Skip to main content

 This feature is available only on the Enterprise plan.

-To get started with this feature, you must be a team owner, biller, or an admin.
+To enable this feature, you must be a team owner, biller, or admin.

-Click on the avatar in the bottom left corner and choose Team settings:
+• Click on your avatar in the bottom-left corner and select Team settings.

-Proceed to the Advanced security tab and tick the Enable Secure password configuration option:
+• Go to the Advanced security tab and check the box for Enable Secure password configuration.

 Defining password policy

-• User password expires in — how often users will be prompted to change their passwords.
-When a password expires, users will be prompted to change their password upon the next login.
+• User password expires in — Defines how often users must change their passwords.
+Once a password expires, users will be prompted to reset it during their next login.
 Available values:

 • 30 days